sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

 = Sage 2.10.4 Release Tour =
-Sage 2.10.4 was released on ?????.
+Sage 2.10.4 was released on March 16, 2008.
 For the official, comprehensive release notes, see the HISTORY.txt file that comes with the release.
 For the latest changes see[http://sagemath.org/announce/sage-2.10.4.txt sage-2.10.4.txt].
 Among many other things that were done, we have increased documentation substantially, and fixed many bugs.
 Of course, this list is incomplete; see the release notes for more details.

 == Memory leaks exposed by modular symbols ==